asarmy/ECSprep/README.md

 [![R-CMD-check](https://github.com/asarmy/ECSprep/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/asarmy/ECSprep/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of ECSprep is to create CSV input files for the Lavrentiadis & Abrahamson Event Cooredinate System (ECS) algorithm from a user's SHP files that contain rupture or fault trace line work and/or fault displacement measurement sites.
+The goal of ECSprep is to create CSV input files for the Lavrentiadis & Abrahamson Event Coordinate System (ECS) algorithm from a user's SHP files that contain rupture or fault trace line work, fault displacement measurement sites, or hazard analysis sites.

 There are two common applications for the ECS algorithm:

-1. Forward-application of fault displacement hazard analysis models, where the user has mapped traces of active faults.
+1. Forward-application of fault displacement hazard analysis models, where the user has mapped traces of active faults and site locations for hazard analysis.

-2. Presentation and analysis of post-earthquake fault rupture and displacement data, where the user has mapped traces of surface ruptures and sites where fault displacement was measured.
+2. Presentation and analysis of post-earthquake fault rupture and displacement data, where the user has mapped traces of surface ruptures and locations where fault displacement was measured.

 ## Installation